Back to list

 And those who maintain what Allah has ordered to be maintained.

 Certainty, here, becomes fidelity and connection.
 Not an illumination.
 A continuity.
 The door does not open once so that everything is settled.
-It is protected by connection: keeping the thread, refusing the inner rupture, maintaining a relationship that does not shift with every variation in the world.
+It is protected by connection (waṣl): keeping the thread between oneself and Allah, between oneself and others, refusing the inner rupture.

 From Demand to Return